What is Torque Steer (and how does it occur)?

-The bigger the engine, the more torque.
+The bigger the engine, the bigger the distance, the more torque.

 In theory at least.
 The weight of the vehicle is a consideration which is why car show hosts regularly talk about horsepower per tonne as it impacts the torque that can be put down.

 Mercedes Benz’s SL65 AMG Black broke hearts, bank balances and eardrums in 2010 with its staggering 6 litre, V12 engine that generated 1,000 horsepower and 959 pound-feet of torque.

 Whilst a savage piece of engineering, the reality was if you pressed down hard on the accelerator the car would not only spin its wheels but rip them to shreds.